 With the iPod in 2001 and the iPhone only six years later, Apple performed two successful pivots, propelling the company into the mobile hardware-centric platform philosophy that proved to be key for the rise to the top of the world economy, as the most valuable company, within the space of a mere 10 years.
 Can Audi do the same?
 That remains to be seen.
 For the car industry, the key trends driving the transformation are electrification, autonomy and cars as a service.
 Again, these trends are interconnected.

 The digital car will be defined differently, as for example the launch of Byton at CES last week illustrated.
-It's about the user experience, the user interface, the voice controls, the sensors, the network and its corresponding network effects, the platform model and the AI systems, maybe even VR/AR/MR and the immersive experience a car ride will provide.
-And in today's world, it makes less and less sense to own a car, thus moving the business model further away from hardware sales.
+It’s about the user experience, the user interface, the voice controls, the sensors, the network and its corresponding network effects, the platform model and the AI systems, maybe even VR/AR/MR and the immersive experience a car ride will provide.
+And in today’s world, it makes less and less sense to own a car.
+Thus, in both scenarios, the automotive business model is moving further away from hardware sales.

-It will be key to own the customer relationship, but if the smartphone world is a role model, this leaves room for multiple players.
-Apple and Google have customer relationships through their platforms, while the users still need contracts from telcos, and in the case of Android the hardware is provided by third-party vendors.
-How profits will be distributed between the different players and layers of the future automotive industry is an open question.
-What's clear is that profits will shift from hardware to software and services, fostering the need for car manufacturers to build up the corresponding businesses.
+It will be key to own the customer relationship.
+But if the smartphone world is a role model, this leaves room for multiple players.
+Apple and Google have customer relationships through their platforms, while the users still need contracts from telcos.
+In the case of Android, the hardware is provided by third-party vendors.
+In both scenarios, it’s an open question how profits will be distributed between the different players and layers of the future automotive industry.
+What’s clear is that profits will shift from hardware to software and services, fostering the need for car manufacturers to build up the corresponding businesses.
 Otherwise, they will get commoditised.